If you are looking for a new cell phone plan, you may have come across Cricket Wireless and its affordable prepaid plans.

 Cricket Wireless has a bit more coverage than Verizon.

-Both networks are very good and cover a huge amount of the country:
+Both networks are excellent and cover a huge amount of the country:

-When it comes to 5G coverage though, Cricket Wireless has substantially more 5G coverage than Verizon.
+When it comes to 5G coverage, Cricket Wireless has substantially more 5G coverage than Verizon.

 Both Cricket Wireless and Verizon have similar data speeds.